 Therefore, there are 63 games in a normal NCAA tournament bracket.

 If we treated the odds for each game as a coin flip, that makes the odds of picking all 63 games correctly 1 in 9.2 quintillion.
-Again, this is not a completely accurate representation of the odds, as any knowledge of the sport or tournament’s history improves your chances of picking games, but it’s one of the easiest to quantify, so let’s have some fun with it.
+Again, this is not a completely accurate representation of the odds, as any knowledge of the sport or tournament’s history improves your chances of picking games.
+But it is one of the easiest to quantify, so let’s have some fun with it.

 How crazy are 1 in 9.2 quintillion odds?

-A group of researchers at the University of Hawaii estimated that there are 7.5 quintillion grains of sand on Earth (fun aside, there are about five sextillion atoms in just one drop of water).
+A group of researchers at the University of Hawaii estimated that there are 7.5 quintillion grains of sand on Earth.
 If we were to pick one of those at random, and then give you one chance to guess which of the 7.5 quintillion grains of sand on the entire planet we had chosen, your odds of getting it correct would be 23 percent better than picking a perfect bracket by coin flip.

 These numbers are way too large to fully wrap your head around, but here are a handful of other statistics for reference, compared to 9.2 quintillion.

 - There are 31.6 million seconds in a year, so 9.2 quintillion seconds is a quick 292 billion years.